Email Archiving and Retention Policies Your Organization Should Implement Now

 • After one year, emails in the sent folder will be permanently deleted

-• After two years, emails will be moved from the primary mailbox to the archive folder
+• After two years, emails will be moved from the primary mailbox to the online archive mailbox

 • After seven years, archived emails will be permanently deleted